07. T-test analysis

 Variable name Variable label Variable type Question wording and response categories maritalRespondents' marital status Nominal Are you currently — married, widowed, divorced, separated, or have you never been married?

-From: Variables in GSSTelevision screen time in hours Continuous On the average day, how many hours do you personally watch television? -
+(1: Married; 2: Widowed; 3: Divorced; 4: Separated; 5: Never married)tvhoursTelevision screen time in hours Continuous On the average day, how many hours do you personally watch television?

 The original

-maritalvariable is not binary, but nominal.
-That's why we first need to recodemaritaland make it a binary variable.
+maritalvariable is not binary, but nominal.- That's why we first need to recode

-[[Merging values]] #code⚓︎
+[[Merging values]] #code¶

-- [[Model code]]
+[[Model code]]

 -